 Watch the chimp trying to tell the visitors how and where to pour the pop.
 He sees that they are not comprehending, and at 1 min 10 sec into the video, thinks of a way to better explain: he picks us a thin twig and pokes it through the frame of the separation glass to show them where the hole is.
 The visitors go “Ahhhh!” — and he instructs them to go on pouring.
 I had tears in my eyes when I saw all this happen.
 Talk about sentient!

-Now I understand the constraints of motion pictures, especially in the late 1960s, when Gene Roddenberry’s series was original launched.
+Now I understand the constraints of motion pictures, especially in the late 1960s, when Gene Roddenberry’s Star Trek series was originally launched.
 No CGI at the time, it had to be Men in Suits (the title of my article on historical and modern-day Godzillas).
 But technology and cinematic art progressed, and we soon had extraterrestrial aliens that were more plausible.

 One of my early favourites was the film Alien, produced in 1979 by Ridley Scott.
 The creatures which the crew of the space tug Nostromo encounters, are based on designs by the Swiss artist Hans Ruedi Giger.
-His Space Jockey (left) is interesting, but why does this alien from a different star system have a skull, eyes, ears, arms and hands that are very close in design to homo sapiens — the shoulders, sinews, muscles and digits are precisely reflected.
-No creature on planet Earth comes closer to humans than these Alien creatures, at least in the torso and appendages.
-The sequel, unimaginatively named Aliens, is better, but still not what I am looking for.
+His Space Jockey (above) is interesting, but why does this alien from a different star system have a skull, eyes, ears, arms and hands that are very close in design to homo sapiens — with shoulders, sinews, muscles and digits precisely reflected.
+Few creatures on planet Earth come closer to humans than these Alien creatures, at least in the torso and appendages.
+The sequel, unimaginatively named Aliens, is slightly more convincing, but still not what I am looking for.

 The “Puppeteers” from Larry Niven’s Known Space science fiction series are three-legged creatures with a massive torso that safely houses the brain.
 The appendages are like hands, but with mouths and eyes.
 They are used for dexterous manipulation of objects.
 The Puppeteers are herbivores with a life span of centuries.
 They have three genders, two male and a non-sentient “female” that hosts offspring.
 Puppeteers are technologically extremely advanced, but cowardly and secretive, obsessed with their own safety, never revealing where their home world is located.
 They are very manipulative and have instigated interstellar wars to eliminate aggressive species in favour of more docile ones.

 In the early 1980s my friend and mentor John Nunn told me to read Dragon’s Egg by Robert Forward.
 “It’s about life on a neutron star,” he said breezily.
 I told him that the sentence had just uttered was patently absurd, but got myself the book anyway.
-I still have it in my science fiction collection, as the picture on the left proves.
+I still have it in my science fiction collection, as this picture proves.

 Dragon’s Egg, which has a gravity of 67 billion times that of earth, rotates five times every second, and the Cheela, who are the size of sesame seeds, live at a very much faster rate than humans.
 Their “day” is about 0.2 Earth seconds, and the average Cheela life span is about 40 minutes.
 They soon invent writing to send messages to the spaceship, but communications are very tedious when you live a million times faster than humans.
 The latter start downloading their on-board library, and the Cheela use the information to continue developing, until they have completely overtaken humans in science and technology.
 That took many Cheela generations to achieve, but only a few days by human standard.